rockwotj/rosefire/README.md

 * <b>expires</b>: (Integer) A timestamp of when the token is invalid.
 * <b>notBefore</b>: (Integer) A timestamp of when the token should start being valid.
-* <b>admin</b>: (Boolean) If true, then all security rules are disabled for this user.
-This can only be true for the user who the token is registred with.
-* <b>group</b>: (Boolean) If true, then 'STUDENT' or 'INSTRUCTOR' group will be looked up using LDAP.
+* <b>group</b>: (Boolean) If true, then 'STUDENT', 'SYSADMIN' or 'INSTRUCTOR' group will be looked up using LDAP.
 Please note that is causes the request to be about four times longer with this set to true.

 This endpoint returns an object that looks like this